 We are a committed equal opportunity employer and will abide by all fair labour practices.
 We ensure that our activities do not directly or indirectly violate human rights in any country (e.g., forced labour).
 We engage in quality of gender pay, reporting and reducing any gaps if identified.

 Donations and aid – Philanthropic giving.

-Our company aims to preserve a budget to make monetary donations to our 2 charities, GECCO and the Employee Trust.
+Our company aims to preserve a budget to make monetary donations to our 2 charities, GECCO and the Employee Trust, of 1% of EBITDA for each.
+Colleagues are also able to contribute a monthly sum to the Employee Trust and then have a voice in the beneficiaries of the aid.
 These donations aim to: